Published on March 14, 2020 – Last Updated on May 6, 2022

 As the COVID 2019 spreads, we are actively trying to help people manage stress & anxiety during these fearful times.
-For this reason, our meditation app is COMPLETELY FREE for everybody for 1 Month, hoping we can alleviate global anxieties surrounding COVID-19 with our mindfulness meditations.
-All you have to do is to Download MindTastik by Clicking here and disregard the notice to sign-up because we have made all our meditations available for free.
-You can listen anywhere on your phone, and our guided meditations include topics like Anxiety, Depression, Healing, Health & Well-being, Insomnia, Mindfulness, Phobias & Fears, Relaxation, Stress Relief & Management.
-Remember, all our content is FREE and don’t forget to share this information with your friends.
+For this reason, our meditation section designed for COVID is COMPLETELY FREE for everybody, hoping we can alleviate global anxieties surrounding COVID-19 with our mindfulness meditations.
+All you have to do is download MindTastik by Clicking here.
+Remember that the COVID section is FREE, and don’t forget to share this information with your friends.
 Below you will find a list of meditations that will help you relieve stress & anxiety associated with the COVID-2019 outbreak.

-We have added our COVID 2019 Anxiety Meditation section in our app which is available for free during this pandemic.
-Download our app: Click here for iOS -- Click here for Android.
-Our COVID 2019 Meditations include the following titles: 10 Min Body Relaxation, Mind Relaxation for COVID 2019, Calm your mind Covid19, Anxiety affirmations 8D for COVID, Ease Anxiety during COVID, Anxiety & Stress Management, Deep relaxation, Anxiety away COVID19 & Stress Buster #1.
-(SCROLL DOWN for more meditations)
+We have added our COVID 2019 Anxiety Meditation section to our app.
+Download our app: Click here for iOS – Click here for Android.
+Our COVID 2019 Meditations include the following titles: 10 Min Body Relaxation, Mind Relaxation for COVID 2019, Calm your mind Covid19, Anxiety affirmations 8D for COVID, Ease Anxiety during COVID, Anxiety & Stress Management, Deep relaxation, anxiety away COVID19 & Stress Buster #1.
+(SCROLL DOWN for more meditations).

-According to CDC, Covid 2019 is “a new strain that was discovered in 2019 and has not been previously identified in humans.”
-Coronaviruses are zoonotic, which means that they can be transmitted between animals and people.
+According to CDC, Covid 2019 is “a new strain discovered in 2019 and has not been previously identified in humans.”
+Coronaviruses are zoonotic, meaning they can be transmitted between animals and people.
 Common signs of infection include but are not limited to :

 - respiratory symptoms